OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/json-configuration-variables-feature.md

 ---

-TheÂ **JSON configuration variables**Â feature updates your JSON configuration files with the values from matching Octopus variables.
-In many ways this feature works similarly to theÂ [Substitute Variables in Files](/docs/home/deploying-applications/substitute-variables-in-files.md) feature, but uses a special matching syntax so you can update configuration nested in JSON object and array literals.
+The **JSON configuration variables** feature updates your JSON configuration files with the values from matching Octopus variables.
+In many ways this feature works similarly to the [Substitute Variables in Files](/docs/home/deploying-applications/substitute-variables-in-files.md) feature, but uses a special matching syntax so you can update configuration nested in JSON object and array literals.

 :::hint
 **Available in 3.3**